|

 Overview

-simple button or text box that are already provided with .NET.
-These basic controls
+like adding a simple button or text box that are already provided with .NET.
+These basic

-as well as make it easier for you to change your implementation.
-There should
+well as make it easier for you to change your implementation.
+There should almost

-almost never be any reason to duplicate code because it leaves a lot of room for
+never be any reason to duplicate code because it leaves a lot of room for bugs.
+So,

 Custom controls are a key theme in .NET development.
 They can help

-simplifying a programming model, and making user interface
+a programming model, and making user interface more "pluggable"

-including the ability to transform a generic window into a
+ability to transform a generic window into a state-of-the-art modern

 Generally, developers tackle custom control development for one of